SHARP: Spectrum-aware Highly-dynamic Adaptation for Resolution Promotion in Remote Sensing Synthesis: Methodology

 \subsection{Spectral Motivation and Frequency-Progressive Denoising}

-To motivate the dynamic promotion strategy, we first quantify the spectral discrepancy between natural and RS images.
-Following the protocol detailed in Fig.~\ref{fig:empirical_psd}, we compute the average normalized radial PSD over 100 ImageNet \cite{deng2009imagenet} and 100 DIOR \cite{li2020object} images.
-After low-frequency normalization, RS imagery retains substantially stronger energy in medium- and high-frequency bands (Fig.~\ref{fig:empirical_psd}), corresponding to vehicles, roof boundaries, and dense urban textures.
-This discrepancy implies that a strategy uniformly compressing the spatial spectrum is more damaging for RS than for natural-image generation.
+To motivate the dynamic promotion strategy, we first quantify the spectral gap between natural and RS images.
+Following the protocol in Fig.~\ref{fig:empirical_psd}, we compute the average normalized radial PSD over 100 ImageNet \cite{deng2009imagenet} and 100 DIOR \cite{li2020object} images.
+After low-frequency normalization, RS imagery retains systematically stronger medium- and high-frequency energy (Fig.~\ref{fig:empirical_psd}).
+Uniform spectral compression is therefore more damaging for RS than for natural-image generation.

-This empirical analysis establishes \emph{what} differs between the two domains; we next analyze \emph{when} different frequency bands become recoverable during generation.
+This empirical analysis establishes \emph{what} differs between the two domains; we next analyze \emph{when} different frequency bands become recoverable.
 Following the flow-matching formulation \cite{lipman2023flowmatchinggenerativemodeling} used by FLUX \cite{flux2024}, the noisy latent at normalized time $t \in [0,1]$ is

 where $x_0 \sim p_{\mathrm{data}}$ and $\epsilon \sim \mathcal{N}(0, I)$.
 Applying the Fourier transform yields

 Assuming independence between $\hat{x}_0$ and $\hat{\epsilon}$ with white noise spectrum, the expected PSD at spatial frequency $f$ is